Alessoi/twitter-likes-exporter/README.md

-# Twitter Likes Exporter
+# Twitter Likes Exporter (supports quote tweets)

 Hacky Python scripts for downloading your Twitter likes and converting to HTML.
-Includes support for downloading user avatars and image media in tweets.
+Includes support for downloading user avatars, image media and the reactions number in tweets.
 Scrapes tweets using the GraphQL API powering Twitter.com - the equivalent of you scrolling through all your likes in your web browser, only saved locally forever!

 ![example output rendered html of tweets](example_html_output.png)

-Note only currently supports grabbing the liked tweet.
-So if it was a quote tweet, does not download the RT'd tweet.
-If it's a reply or part of a thread, does not download the other tweets.
+Note only currently supports grabbing the liked tweet (and the quoted tweet if it is a quote).
+So if it's a reply or part of a thread it does not download the other tweets.

 Meant to jumpstart you to at least getting your tweets offline from Twitter, if not building something much better!